Skip to main content

 Treatment for complex post-traumatic stress disorder involves the standard approaches used for PTSD, while also requiring its distinct treatments.
 Individuals with complex PTSD need to regain their sense of trust and safety, often before they can engage in other therapeutic interventions.

-Therapists must make the sufferer feel safe and recognize the distinction between the present and the traumatic past.
-The therapist must also help the sufferer rebuild their sense of emotional engagement with others, and help deal with the sense of isolation and detachment they experience.
+Therapists must make the person with C-PTSD feel safe and recognize the distinction between the present and the traumatic past.
+The therapist must also help the individual rebuild their sense of emotional engagement with others, and help deal with the sense of isolation and detachment they experience.

 Cognitive behavior therapy can also be used to help deal with the problems presented by complex PTSD e.g. learning how to recognize and deal with irrational or negative thoughts.